seongheon-96/seongheon-96.github.io/_pages/about.md

 My research focuses on making foundation models (LLMs, LVLMs, and VLAs) safe and reliable in real-world deployment.
 Specifically, I study **why and how these models fail** and **how to monitor and correct them** through:

-- Failure detection and mitigation
+- Failure detection, mitigation, and recovery
-- Failure reasoning
+- Failure reasoning and diagnosis
-- Latent space interpretability
+- Latent-space interpretability

 These are crucial for preventing catastrophic failures in human-facing and industrial applications, and for enabling robust agentic systems to stop, replan, and incorporate human intervention in an interpretable way.
 I am also broadly interested in multimodal models and post-training.